 - The Ph.
 D in Education of the University of the West Indies in January 1970, having submitted his Thesis in the summer of 1969.
 Miller was the first recipient of both the Masters and the Ph.
 D in Education awarded by the University of the West Indies.
 For both degrees, Miller specialised in the Social Psychology of Education.

-- A Post-doctoral Fellowship in Science Education at the Harvard Graduate School of Education for the academic year 1969 – 1970.
+Post-doctoral Fellow in Science Education at the Harvard Graduate School of Education – 1969 – 1970